4 minutes

 This index is a collaboration between Digital Commerce 360 and the financial advisory, capital markets, asset management and private equity firm Baird.
-It is intended to provide perspective into how companies and technology providers that power digital commerce are being valued in public markets.
+It intends to provide perspective into how public markets value companies and technology providers that power digital commerce.
 The index contains four categories capturing activity extending throughout the Americas and China:

 1. Online Marketplaces